maths/moodle-qtype_stack/doc/en/Topics/Parsons.md

 Then you can set up the potential response tree to be `ATAlgEquiv(sa,ta)` to confirm the student's answer is the same as the teacher's answer.

-# Example question 2: a proof with interchangable block order
+# Example question 2: a proof with interchangeable block order

 The following Parson's question is an _if and only if_ proof, containing two blocks in order.